Zhang-Yujie-Jerry/Zhang-Yujie-Jerry.github.io/_pages/about.md

     <p>
       We have multiple PhD, Postdoctoral, and visiting student/scholar positions.
 We welcome self-motivated researchers to join our group!

-      <li>NTU is ranked #12 globally in the QS World University Rankings 2026.
+      NTU is ranked #12 globally in the QS World University Rankings 2026.

-      <li>The School of Electrical and Electronic Engineering (EEE) is ranked #1 globally by U.S. News and #4 worldwide by QS.
+      The School of Electrical and Electronic Engineering (EEE) is ranked #1 globally by U.S. News and #4 worldwide by QS.

       By joining our research group, you will be part of a world-class ecosystem that integrates antenna technology, RF circuit design, and AI to explore next-generation wireless communication, sensing, and computing systems.
     </p>
   </div>